dkh0387/nextjsblueprint/README.md

   see https://www.prisma.io/docs/orm/more/help-and-troubleshooting/nextjs-help for non singleton issues)
 - All migration scripts are in `schema.prisma`
 - We run `npx prisma db push` to execute a migration
+- Inspecting a database: run `npx prisma studio` to open up a local hosted database manager

 # Authentication